Antonis Mor: England

-Brussels / Utrecht
+Brussels and Utrecht

 In October 1555, Charles V abdicated from the throne.
 During the ceremonies and festivities surrounding the coronation of his son Philip as king of Spain, Mor would have received many commissions for paintings.
-Unfortunately, many of these paintings are lost or only known through copies.
+Many of these paintings are lost or only known through copies.

-Mor was very productive after Philip's ascension to the throne, and produced some of his most important portraits in this period, such as the portrait of Prince William I van Oranje-Nassau (William the Silent) (1555), the portrait of Alessandro Farnese (1557) and a new portrait of Philip II.
+Mor was very productive after Philip's ascension to the throne, and produced some of his most important portraits in this period, such as the portrait of Prince Willem I van Oranje-Nassau (William the Silent) (1555), the portrait of Alessandro Farnese (1557) and a new portrait of Philip II.
 Other important works from this period include the portrait of Jane Dormer (1558), the portraits of Jean Lecocq and his wife (1559), and the portrait of Jan van Scorel (1559), which was at a later time to be hung at his tomb and now belongs to the Society of Antiquaries of London.
-Following the death of Mary Tudor in 1558, King Philip was remarried in June 1559 to Elisabeth of Valois, whom Mor portrayed ca. 1561.
+Following the death of Mary Tudor in 1558, King Philip was remarried in June 1559 to Elisabeth of Valois, whom Mor portrayed c.
+1561.
 This portrait appears to have been lost.
 Also from this period dates the only known self-portrait of Mor, now in the Uffizi gallery, and one of his (presumed) wife, now in the Prado (see image gallery below).